 The Naturalist Educator, an AmeriCorps member, will be an essential member of the team for this young non-profit organization.
 This person will primarily implement and support the Student Stewards Program.
 The Student Stewards Program uses public parks within walking distance of under-served schools as learning laboratories.
-Students engage in hands-on citizen science research with a goal of improved academic engagement and better preparation for educational success.
-This will include teaching a three part class to underserved schools, developing and maintaining relationships with Washoe County schools administration and teachers, and developing and writing curriculum.
-This AmeriCorps member will also develop and implement the Student Stewards Spring and Summer Camps, a STEAM (science, technology, engineering, arts, and mathematics) camp for economically disadvantaged students.
+Naturalist Educators engage students in hands-on citizen science with the goal of improved academic engagement, better preparation for educational success, and increased interest in STEAM (science, technology, engineering, arts, and mathematics) topics.
+This will include teaching a three-part class to underserved schools, developing and maintaining relationships with Washoe County schools administration and teachers, and developing and writing curriculum.
+This AmeriCorps member will also develop and implement other Student Stewards programs including the Junior Naturalists Program and the Student Stewards Camp (Fall Break, Spring Break, and Summer), a STEAM camp for economically disadvantaged students.

 Facilitate the Student Stewards Program;